 Now you are ready to dig in and find specific issues in this grouping that might need to be documented in your KB.

 Establish a system for tracking the recurring issues you find during your ticket analysis.

 A google doc or a spreadsheet that you share with others who might helping with the research, will probably work well.
 Later, you can use this document as a tracking sheet that you can update as you add items to your knowledge base.
 And you can also use it to make assignments where content needs to be developed.

 As you drill-down into tickets in the view for a particular issue, you might find that some issues you thought were common are not actually common enough to document.
-And maybe some recurring issues don't lend themselves to documentation because there too many variables in customer's environment.
+And maybe some recurring issues don't lend themselves to documentation because there are too many variables in customer's environment.
 Your spreadsheet will evolve throughout your analysis phase as you add and remove issues as needed.

 Looking at other sources to determine customer issues

 Your tickets will probably be your best resource for finding common customer issues and determining what to put in your knowledge base.
 But don't overlook other valuable resources that might not take as much time and analysis.
 Here are some things to consider.

 If you use macros for common responses to tickets, you might want to take a look at your most used macros.
 You will probably find some common customer pain points in those macros.
 And you might be able to reduce tickets, and specifically tickets that get these popular macros, if you document the topics covered in those macros in your knowledge base.

 - Click the Admin icon (), then select Macros.

 - Select Sorted by usage over the last 7 days (or over the last 24 hours, if you prefer).